 Bartholomew Dias was a Portuguese nobleman who was chosen by the King of Portugal to lead an expedition that would sail around the horn of Africa for the purposes of finding a trading route by sea to India.
 In addition, Dias would search for the Kingdom of Prester John, who was said to rule over a vast Christian empire, filled with riches and magical creatures, somewhere in Asia.
-During the time of Dias' expedition, the seas and oceans were largely unexplored and water routes betwen Europe and Asia had not yet been established.
+During the time of Dias' expedition, the seas and oceans were largely unexplored and water routes between Europe and Asia had not yet been established.

 Dias's ship, the Sao Cristovao, and two other ships left Portugal in 1487 and set sail south along the west coast of Africa.
 By December of 1487, Dias had reached the west African nation of Angola.
 As his expedition continued south, it endured a violent storm which caused the expedition to stray south and west to a latitude well south of the horn of Africa.
 Turning northeast, Dias entered modern-day Mossel Bay, about 250 miles east of present-day Capetown.

 A Drawing of the Sao Cristovao

 Discovery of the Cape of Good Hope